bgoodspeed/slipper/README.md

-# Tool to build zip and tar slip payloads
+# Slipper - a tool to build zip and tar slip payloads

 Build zip and tar slip payloads (directory traversals for file writes).
 Details in the [snyk github](https://github.com/snyk/zip-slip-vulnerability) for known vulnerable items.